afloyd/s3-site-sync/readme.md

-# S3 Site Sync
+# S3 Site Sync (and creation)

 ## Introduction

 S3SS is a deployment helper.
-It allows synchronization to the cloud of a directory of static files to be used as a website behind a CDN.
+It allows synchronization to the cloud of a local directory of static files to be used as a website behind a
-If the S3 bucket does not exist for the account with the given S3 credentials, then it tries to create it (will fail on creating duplicate bucket name).
+Cloudfront distribution (CDN).
+If the S3 bucket does not exist for the account with the given S3 credentials, then it tries to create it
+(will fail on creating duplicate bucket name).
 It will also set it up for CORS uploads.

-It contains the following:
+When creating the bucket it enables it to work as an S3 website.
+If the bucket already exists, then it ensures that it is set up to work as an S3 website.
+It will search for a cloudfront distribution that already exists for the given bucket (based on distribution origins), if it does not find one then it will set one up to work with the given/created S3 bucket.
+Make sure to read the `NOTES` section at the bottom...

 ## Setup